IBM/automated-visual-analysis/README.md

 <img src="https://i.imgur.com/Q5mNvLh.png" />

 Clicking on a thumbnail image will show an enlarged image with the classified zones highlighted.
-Object detection results
+Object detection results are indicated by bounding boxes.
+Classification results are represented through a heatmap overlay.

 <img src="https://i.imgur.com/D9cIgMl.png" />